Ready to up your social media game? Here’s how to use EVERY top social media platform: Instagram, Facebook, Twitter, Pinterest, and TikTok!

-Twitter is a unique platform that focuses more on words and sentiments than visuals.
+Twitter is a good place to start if you love to combine words and images.
 That being said, there is a good bit of visual opportunity on Twitter to make an impact.
-For connecting with other professionals and building a niche client base, Twitter presents some unique social network opportunities for photographers.
+For connecting with other professionals and building a niche client base, the website presents free social network opportunities for photographers.

 Building a Community on Twitter

-Twitter can be valuable for photographers if community building is important to your business.
+This website can be valuable for photographers if community building is important to your business.
 There are plenty of other photographers that are using Twitter and creating meaningful connections on the platform.
-Using Twitter to boost your presence within a community of photographers is a great way to use this social media platform.
+Using the app to boost your presence within a community of photographers is a great way to use this social media platform.

 As opposed to Instagram, your focus can mainly be on building a connection with other professionals.
 That’s not to say that you can’t find photography clients on the platform – it’s just not as seamless as using a social media network that is more visual.